 Shudder and Vibrations when driving

 A common problem that affects many Acura (such as TL and MDX) is transmission shudder and vibrations when driving.
 The vibrations can be most felt at highway driving speeds.
-This problem may be corrected by updating the automatic transmission software, which has to be completed by the dealer.
+This problem may be corrected by updating the automatic transmission software, which has to be completed bytransmission software, which has to be completed by the dealer.

 Call the Acura dealer to provide them with your VIN and ask if there is a Powertrain Control Module (PCM) software update available.